awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_VIEW.md

 create view myevent as select eventname from event with no schema binding;
 ```
-The following statement executes successfully\.
+The following statement runs successfully\.

 ```
 create view myevent as select eventname from public.event